ArnoldDP/OStim-Community-Modlist/README.md

  6. EnableComplexParallaxShadows=true
  7. EnableComplexTerrainParallax=true
  8. EnableComplexTerrainParallaxShadows=true

+ If any of these lines are missing from the enbseries.ini, you can simply copy and paste the missing lines into the file.
+It will work just fine.

 Pre-generated LODs are not included, both for performance reasons, and because we fully expect, and encourage you to add to this list.
 If you wish to generate your own LODs, make sure you disable everything in the [Flat World Map Framework] seperator before you do.
 After you're done generating, you can re-enable FWMF, but make sure you keep everything from FWMF *below* DynDOLOD and Occlusions in the load order.
 Your load order should look like this: